Alaxooy/offline-ai-assistant/README.md

 If you want to improve something, feel free to open a PR or issue.
 This project is meant to be simple and hackable.

 ---

-## 📜 License
-MIT License (or whichever you prefer)

----

-If you want, I can also rewrite your README in a more playful tone, more serious tone, or more “developer portfolio” style.
-Just tell me the vibe you want.